<< Yesterday

 1943 Due to the civil unrest in Detroit, government officials deploy 350 armed troops at Briggs Stadium during a twin bill between the Indians and hometown Tigers.
 The recent race riots in the Motor City have claimed 29 lives, prompting an investigation by the House Un-American Activities Committee, looking for evidence of subversive and racial propaganda spread by the Axis nations.

-1946 At the Polo Grounds, Eddie Waitkus and Marv Rickert hit back-to-back inside-the-park home runs in the fourth inning.
-However, the Cubs still lose to the Giants, 15-10.
+1946 At the Polo Grounds, Eddie Waitkus and Marv Rickert hit solo back-to-back inside-the-park home runs leading off in the top of the fourth inning, knocking Nate Andrews out of the box.
+The Cubs lose to the Giants, 15-10, thanks to the last-place club scoring nine runs in the bottom of the frame.

 1950 Luke Easter, obtained by Indians' owner Bill Veeck from the Kansas City Monarchs last season, blasts the longest home run ever hit in Cleveland's Municipal Stadium.
 The 34-year-old first baseman's 477-foot shot into the upper right deck will be one of two round-trippers he hits in the team's 13-4 rout of Washington.